IrvingLedezma/Whatsapp-Assistant-Boot/README.md

-# Whatsapp-Assistant-Boot
+# Whatsapp-Assistant-Bot
-Whatsapp Assistant Boot is procedure build over selenium library (You need to get library to can execute the code) in order to answer immediately when arriving a message for a period of time.
+Whatsapp Assistant Bot is procedure build over selenium library (You need to get library to can execute the code) in order to answer immediately when arriving a message for a period of time.

 Follow the next steps